florentfettu/Binary-Tree-Classifier-From-Scratch/README.md

 * 3 hyperparameters were implemented (maximum depth, impurity criterion, minimum information gain)

 ## Speed and performance test of our tree versus sklearn's tree
-* Slower than sklearn tree to predict 1 million observations
+* Slower than sklearn's tree to predict 1 million observations
 * Better accuracy than sklearn's tree on the Iris dataset